 Plan members are required to contribute 10 percent of their annual covered salary and the School District is required to contribute at an actuarially determined rate.
 The current rate is 14 percent of annual covered payroll.
-A portion of the School District's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for the fiscal year 2005, 9.09% of annual covered salary was the portion used to fund pension obligations.
+A portion of the School District's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for the fiscal year 2005 (the latest information available), 9.09% of annual covered salary was the portion used to fund pension obligations.
 The contribution requirements of plan members and employers are established and may be amended, up to statutory maximum amounts, by the SERS Retirement Board.
-The School District's contributions for pension obligations to SERS for the fiscal years ended June 30, 2005, 2004, and 2003 were \$233,412, \$224,700 and \$224,004, respectively; 100 percent for all fiscal years.
+The School District's contributions for pension obligations to SERS for the fiscal years ended June 30, 2006, 2005, and 2004 were \$248,346, \$233,412, and \$224,700, respectively; 100 percent for all fiscal years.